Eric-C-Hall/ZerGreenAI/ZerGreenAI v.0/README.txt

 It also requires that the files required for BWAPI be placed in the files ../include and ../lib

+The AI requires that the files required for justinhj's AStar implementation be placed in the folder Source/astar-algorithm-cpp-master/

 Also, the read directory should be placed in bwapi-data in the Starcraft directory

 If someone other than me wants to try to compile this AI they should expect to have to put in a little work.